ccsfundraising/ccs_data_preprocessing/README.md

       <br/><br/>

-### Clone the git repository you need to git clone by typing the following in your terminal:
+### Clone the git repository you need to git clone by typing the repository link in your terminal:

 Open a terminal on RStudio or VSCode.
 Go to your home directory and type the following command.
 Enter "yes" when it ask you for a confirmation.

 ```
+git clone git@github.com:ccsfundraising/{repository_name}.git
+# As an example
 git clone git@github.com:ccsfundraising/ccs_predictive_modeling.git
 ```